dekz/fabio/README.md

 [![Build Status](https://secure.travis-ci.org/dekz/fabio.png)](http://travis-ci.org/dekz/fabio)
 # Fabio
-Middleware remotes.
+Middleware build worker.

 # Current Stack
 Commands
+Environments
 Repositories
 Executors
 Reporters

 # Adding a new middleware
 Some of the parent middlewares (Commands) also use middlewares (commands/ping.rb).
 Allowing functionality to be quickly added.
-No more giant case statements, simply respond to the env if needed.
+Simply respond to the env if needed.

 ## Example
 On the middleware chain Commands will also chain through its middlewares if the :cmd env is supplied.
 ```
-# e.g env = { :cmd => :info}
+# e.g env = { :cmd => :info }
 Stack
 -> Commands
   -> Ping
   -> Info *responds*
+-> Environment
+  -> RVM
+  -> Bundler
 -> Repositories
   -> CVS
   -> Git